mui/toolpad/examples/auth-github/README.md

 Example showcasing how to set up GitHub authentication in a Toolpad app.
 [The docs](https://mui.com/toolpad/concepts/authentication/).

+<a target="_blank">
+  <img src="https://mui.com/static/toolpad/marketing/auth-github.png" alt="GitHub Authentication" style="aspect-ratio: 131/88;" width="524">
+</a>

+## How to run

 To use this example, you need to set the environment variables shown in [examples/auth-github/.env.example](.env.example).
 To get those values, please:

 - Follow [this section](https://mui.com/toolpad/concepts/authentication/#authentication-secret) on how to create an authentication secret.
 - Set up your own GitHub OAuth app by following [these instructions](https://mui.com/toolpad/concepts/authentication/#github).

-<a target="_blank">
-  <img src="https://mui.com/static/toolpad/marketing/auth-github.png" alt="GitHub Authentication" style="aspect-ratio: 131/88;" width="524">
-</a>

-## How to run

-Use `create-toolpad-app` to bootstrap the example:
+Then, use `create-toolpad-app` to bootstrap the example:

 ```bash
 npx create-toolpad-app@latest --example auth-github